micmejia/bible-dump/AMPC/Numbers/Num 18.md

-And you shall be guilty of no sin by reason of it when you have lifted out _and_ held back the best of it; neither shall you have polluted the holy things of the Israelites, neither shall you die [because of it]. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And you shall be guilty of no sin by reason of it when you have lifted out _and_ held back the best of it; neither shall you have polluted the holy things of the Israelites, neither shall you die [because of it].